cristian-castro-a/World_CO2_Emissions_Forecasting/README.md

 ## Results
 - Clearly, both models showed an upward trend
-- While the LSTM Model exhibits a deceleration over time in the behavior of the CO2 Emissions, the ARIMA Model exhibits basically a constant (but high) rate of emission
+- While the LSTM Model exhibits a deceleration over time in the behavior of the CO2 Emissions, the ARIMA Model exhibits basically a constant (but rather high) rate of emission
 - According to an [IEA article](https://www.iea.org/news/global-co2-emissions-rebounded-to-their-highest-level-in-history-in-2021) the cumulated World's CO2 Emissions in 2021 were 36.3 Billion Tonnes.
 Considering this:
     - The LSTM Model forecasts 35.4 Billion Tonnes for 2021, which underestimates the real value by 2.5%
     - The ARIMA Model forecasts 33.7 Billion Tonnes for 2021, which underestimates the real value by 7.2%